nstrike2/matic-docs/docs/develop/alchemy.md

 WARNING: If you are using version control system like git to manage your project, please DO NOT track the .env file.
 Add .env to your .gitignore file so that you don't accidentally publish your secrets to the world

 * Follow [these instructions](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export your private key
-* See below to get HTTP Alchemy API URL
+* To get your Alchemy HTTP API Key (RPC URL), go to your "Hello World" app in your Alchemy dashboard and click "View Key" in the top right corner.
+Then go ahead and copy your Alchemy HTTP API key!

 Your `.env` should look like this: